JMHumphreys/CovidCAR/README.md

 # CovidCAR
 CovidCAR is an r-package to forecast US Covid19 Hospital Incidence using Conditional AutoRegressive Models.

-**Description:** Package provides functions to facilitate data pre-processing, Conditional
+The package provides functions to facilitate data pre-processing, Conditional
-    Autoregressive (CAR) model construction, and formatting of model results for submission to the [covid19-forecast-hub](https://github.com/reichlab/covid19-forecast-hub).
+    Autoregressive (CAR) model construction, model evaluation, ensembling, and formatting of model results for submission to the [covid19-forecast-hub](https://github.com/reichlab/covid19-forecast-hub).
 ```{r}
 devtools::install_github("JMHumphreys/CovidCAR")